-We have entered into employment agreements with our named executive officers, which provide for base salaries, target cash incentives, and benefit plan participation, as well as certain additional benefits as described below.
+We have entered into employment agreements with all of our named executive officers, which provide for base salaries, target cash incentives, and benefit plan participation, as well as certain additional benefits as described below.
+We entered into a new employment agreement with Mr. Matsuda in connection with him joining the Company in January 2022 and have described such agreement in detail below.